 If you haven’t read my first post about what God taught me during my sophomore year of college, I suggest reading this post first!
-It’s all about how having a community is so important and how building relationships is so crucial to living as a Christ follower.
+It’s all about how having a community is vital in our lives and how I discovered that.

 I left off with this quote from last time: